vasavi168/docs/v2/whatsapp/send-message.md

 			"body": {
 				"type": "text",
 				"payload": {
-					"text": "What is your favorite color?"
+					"text": "What is your favorite colour?"
 				}
 			},
 			"footer": {